Cecils0505/facial-emotion-recognition/README.md

-# Comparing a Multilayer Perceptron with Convolutional Neural Networks for Facial Emotion Recognition
+# Comparing Neural Network Architectures for Facial Emotion Recognition

 **Authors:**
 Benedetta Bruno, Vaitian L. Marianayagam, Cecilie S. Rønnestad & Sander S. Svartbekk

 ## Overview
-This repository contains code and results for a machine learning project comparing a Multilayer Perceptron (MLP) with Convolutional Neural Networks (CNN) for facial emotion recognition.
-The work focuses on evaluating model performance and architectural differences on a real-world facial expression dataset.
+This repository contains code and results for a machine learning project comparing different neural network architectures for facial emotion recognition, including a multilayer perceptron (MLP) and multiple convolutional neural network (CNN) models.

 The CNN model achieved the best performance with a test accuracy of 76.60%, followed by a CNN with Squeeze-and-Excitation blocks (74.22%) and the MLP (68.87%).